Eagle Harbor Light: History

 Edward Taylor was the first to realize the commercial potential of Eagle Harbor, building a short timber pier in the bay in 1844 from which to supply the growing number of miners in the area.
 A rocky ledge with only eight feet of water above it spread across the harbor entry, and represented a barrier to vessels of deep draft.
 However, the copper boom saw an increasing number of vessels visiting the dock, and Taylor began to lobby for federal funding for improving the entry into the harbor.

 The original Eagle Harbor Light was built in 1851.
 The structure took the form of a rubble stone keeper's dwelling with a square white-painted wooden tower integrated into one end of the roof.
 The tower was capped with an octagonal wooden lantern with multiple glass panes, and outfitted with an array of Lewis lamps with reflectors.
 With the lamps standing 21 ft above the dwelling's foundation, the building's location on high ground placed the lamps at a focal plane of 47 ft above lake level.

-By 1865, a total of four new Keepers had worked at the station, with two of them removed from office, one resigning, and one passing away after only seven months at the station.
+By 1865, a total of four new Keepers had worked at the station, with two of them removed from office, one resigning, and one dying after only seven months at the station.
 The structure was deteriorating and was replaced in 1871 using a design that had previously been used for Chambers Island Lighthouse in Wisconsin; and McGulpin Point Light in 1868.
 It was thereafter used at White River Light in 1875; and Sand Island Light (Wisconsin) in 1881.
 The octagonal brick light tower is ten feet in diameter, with walls 12 in thick and it supports a 10-sided cast iron lantern.
-The Lighthouse was manned by a head keeper and two assistant keepers.
+The Lighthouse was staffed by a head keeper and two assistant keepers.

 In 1999 the Congress of the United States transferred ownership of the Eagle Harbor Light Station to the Keweenaw County Historical Society.
 The Coast Guard continues to operate the light at the top of the tower.